 How to Choose the Right Friendship App

-• You want a real friend, not more contacts.
+- You want a real friend, not more contacts.
 You're tired of apps that match you but don't get you anywhere: Start with Introvrs.
-AI matching, no small talk, and personalized friend-date suggestions so neither of you has to figure out what to do next.
+It matches on your values, your life stage, and your way of thinking, and Introvrs Bestie gives you written context on why you were paired so the first conversation already has somewhere to go.

 The most consistent advice from people who've successfully made friends through apps: don't stay in the app too long.
 Move to a real activity within the first few weeks of connecting with someone.
 Apps are a way to find people.
 The friendship has to be built in real life, or in consistent, ongoing shared activity online.